|Abbreviation to be used in the application form||Code||Number of first-year places|

 Programme Aims and Features

 Speech therapists assess and treat individuals with a wide range of speech and language disorders, swallowing disorders and other communication difficulties.
-Speech therapists work with individuals of all ages in various settings such as hospitals, schools, pre-school centers and private clinics.
+Speech therapists work with individuals of all ages in various settings such as hospitals, schools, pre-school centres and private clinics.
 Speech therapists in Hong Kong are employed by the Government, Hospital Authority, schools and non-governmental organisations, as well as working in private practice.
 There is high demand for the services of graduate speech therapists to meet the needs of Hong Kong’s population.
 Graduates have also been offered jobs as speech therapists in Macau, Singapore and elsewhere.

 Contacts for Further Information